vipstar-dev/eclair/RECOVERY.md

 ### Prerequisites

 - Bitcoin core up and running with the backup.
-- Seed.dat and channel backup available.
+- Seed.dat and backup file available.
-- Knowledge of the channel short-id, or *id* of the funding transaction.
 - Remote node is online and reachable.
 - Remote node supports `option_data_loss_protect`

-Note: with the id of the funding transaction is also possible to calculate the short-id.

 ### How to obtain a channel backup

-To back up a certain channel you must start eclair with the API enabled, please refer to [this procedure](https://github.com/ACINQ/eclair#configuring-eclair) to configure eclair properly.
-Once running you need to call the `/backup` API endpoint and specify the target channel with the according parameters, the response is the actual backup and it looks like: `0004dcca8d9295baa71b6cdeea792850133a`.
+Eclair will create a static backup for each channel inside `datadir/{chain}/static-backups` where chain depends on your configuration and can be any of `mainnet`, `testnet`, `regtest`, backups file have a naming format such as "backup_{channelId}.json".
+You can also obtain a channel backup by directly invoking the `/backup` API and specifying the channel you want to back up, the response is json-encoded that can be saved to file, for more information please refer to the [documentation](https://acinq.github.com/eclair).

 ### Recovery attempt